The Residence of Hsin Chih-Ping

 Principal Hsin's former residence has historical and cultural meaning.
 It has the style of residence areas during the Japanese colonial period, and the architectural characteristics of the wooden structures have significant meaning.

-Visitor:1414 Update:108-06-13
+Update:108-06-13